yarimitsu/survey_logger/README.md

 2. Open the app in Chrome or Edge over `http://localhost:8080`.
 3. Click **Connect GPS** in the top bar and pick the COM port from the browser's picker.

-The click is required by the Web Serial specification — a page cannot open a port without a user gesture — so the app cannot connect automatically at startup.
-After the first time, permission persists for that browser profile.
-If the GPS is the only serial device this browser has been given access to, the app reuses it silently; if you have also authorised something else (a CTD, a radio), the picker appears each time, because the browser gives no reliable way to tell which of several granted ports is the right one without asking.

 The button turns green and reads **USB GPS** while the serial feed is live.